 Back in 2010:

 After struggling with injury in 2009, Larson returned to competition in 2010, winning the US Classic -- the qualifier to US nationals.
 She also excelled at nationals a few weeks later, placing second all-around, third on bars, and winning floor.
 She was named to the 2010 world team, helping the US team win second.

 Larson did a beautiful double layout and triple full on floor, a double-twisting Yurchenko on vault, and a front aerial to two feet and standing Arabian on beam.

 A Great Save:

 Born May 20, 1992 in Los Angeles, CA, Mattie is the daughter of Eric and Gail Larson.
-Mattie trains at All Olympia Gymnastics Center in Los Angeles and is coached by Galina Marinova and Arthur Akopyan.
+Mattie trained as an elite at All Olympia Gymnastics Center in Los Angeles and was coached by Galina Marinova and Arthur Akopyan.